hamadnoonari/business-card/README.md

 - Presenting personal details in a professional format

-- Strengthening HTML and CSS fundamentals
+- Strengthening HTML and CSS3 fundamentals

 - Creating reusable components for personal branding